madiharakhangi1811/IRIS_Public_Assignment/README.md

        "row_name": "Tax Credit (if any )=",
        "sum": 10
      }
-     ```
-     *(Note: You can decide whether to include units like '%' in the response or just return the numerical sum.
-Please clarify your approach in your documentation.)*

 ## Testing

 You can import the following Postman collection to test: